Next Avenue Logo

 Noda’s advice for others struggling with huge debt and contemplating bankruptcy?
 “Don’t feel guilty.
 Filing bankruptcy was an emotional lifesaver for me,” she says.

-Tami Kamin Meyer Tami Kamin Meyer is an attorney and freelance writer based in Columbus.
-Her byline has appeared in Forbes, MarketWatch, Better Homes and Gardens and Cannabis & Tech Today.
-She is the Social Media Chair of the American Society of Journalists and Authors.
+Tami Kamin Meyer is an attorney and freelance writer based in Columbus.
+Her byline has appeared in Forbes, MarketWatch, Better Homes and Gardens and Cannabis & Tech Today, which recently named her among the Top Women in Cannabis 2024.
+She is the former Communications chair of the American Society of Journalists and Authors and is in her second stint as a member of the Board of Editors of the Columbus Bar Association.
 Read More

 Advertisement